2019 Kazakh presidential election

-On 12 June, Tokayev took the oath of office during a ceremony at the Palace of Independence in the capital, Nur-Sultan.
+On 12 June 2019, Tokayev was sworn as president during a ceremony at the Palace of Independence in the capital, Nur-Sultan.
 From there, he pledged to protect the interests of every citizen and consider any proposals and initiatives that would be put forward by political and community leaders.

 Background

 Re-election of Nazarbayev and post-economic crisis recovery

 President Nursultan Nazarbayev was elected for a fifth term in the 2015 Kazakh presidential election in the midst of an economic crisis.
 From there, he pledged economic reforms, political stability, inter-ethnic accord and social cohesion.
-Nevertheless, the Kazakh economy continued following the downspiral caused by the 2010s oil glut and devaluation of the tenge to the point of Nazarbayev calling for a snap parliamentary election in January 2016 amidst fears of another oil price crash which would have severely impacted the economy.
+Nevertheless, the Kazakh economy continued following the downward spiral caused by the 2010s oil glut and devaluation of the tenge to the point of Nazarbayev calling for a snap parliamentary election in January 2016 amidst fears of another oil price crash which would have severely impacted the economy.
 By the end of that year, Kazakhstan's GDP reached its lowest point of $137.3 billion with a 1.1% growth rate, making it the worst performance since 1998.

 However, things took a drastic turn the following year mainly due to the increase of the price of oil and the launch of the Kashagan Field which increased the output production of petroleum.
 Other economic activity such as in manufacturing, agriculture, transport, and trade sectors also experienced a regrowth.
 By the end of 2017, the GDP growth rate In Kazakhstan amounted to 4.1% and since then has remained stable from there.